MarkPearlCoZa/manager_readme/README.md

 If it's important and it does not need an immediate response **email me**.
 If you need an answer to something important or you are sending me important information **email me**.

 I generally respond to emails within 24 hours unless it's a weekend or I'm on leave.
-If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack to respond.
+If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack or text.

 If it feels like we’re having trouble communicating I will always err on the side of, "let's meet face to face", or if you are in“let’s hop on a video call”.